Caleb40/StorefrontAPI/README.md

 # StorefrontAPI

-An fully functional API backend for an online store built with Django and using Django-Rest-Framework for serving endpoints.
+A fully functional API backend for an online store built with Django and using Django-Rest-Framework for serving endpoints.

 - This api is hosted online on Heroku and the API root is at https://storefrontapi.up.railway.app/store
 - Documentation for all endpoints in this application can be found at https://storefrontapi.up.railway.app/documentation